manifest-network/manifest-ledger/MODULE.md

 ## Manifest Module

-The Manifest module is responsible for handling inflation and manual minting events.
+The Manifest module is responsible for handling manual minting and coin burning events.
 Below is a structured breakdown of its components and functionalities:

 ### Module Functionality

-Stakeholder Management: Allows the PoA admin to designate stakeholders, who can be one or multiple manifest wallet addresses.
-These stakeholders are eligible to receive assets issued by the PoA admin.

-#### Asset Issuance:

-- Manual Issuance: The PoA admin can manually mint and disburse a specified amount of tokens to the stakeholders.
+- Manual Minting: The PoA admin can manually mint and disburse a specified amount of tokens.

-- Automatic Inflation: When enabled, umfx tokens are minted every block as set in the module parameters, aiming for a predetermined total amount of tokens over a year.
+- Manual Burning: The PoA admin can manually burn tokens from the PoA admin account.

 #### Commands

-##### Update Parameters (update-params):
+##### Mint and disburse native tokens (payout):

-- Syntax: `manifestd tx manifest update-params [address:percent_share,address2:percent_share2] [inflation_on_off] [annual_total_mint]`
+- Syntax: `manifestd tx manifest payout [address:coin_amount,...]`

   - Parameters:

-    - `address:percent_share`: Specifies the destination wallet address and its percent share of the total rewards (to the sixth exponent).
+    - `address:coin_amount`: Pair of destination address and amount of coin to mint.
-    - `inflation_on_off`: A boolean value (true or false) to toggle automatic inflation.
-    - `annual_total_mint`: The total amount of tokens to be minted annually (used only if automatic inflation is enabled).

-  **Example:** `manifestd tx manifest update-params manifest1hj5fveer5cjtn4wd6wstzugjfdxzl0xp8ws9ct:100_000_000 false 0umfx`
+  **Example:** `manifestd tx manifest payout manifest1hj5fveer5cjtn4wd6wstzugjfdxzl0xp8ws9ct:777umfx,manifest1efd63aw40lxf3n4mhf7dzhjkr453axurm6rp3z:1000umfx`

-##### Stakeholder Payout (stakeholder-payout):
+##### Burn native tokens (burn-coins):

-- Syntax: `manifestd tx manifest stakeholder-payout [amount]`
+- Syntax: `manifestd tx manifest burn-coins [coins,...]`

   - Parameters:

-    - `amount`: The amount of tokens to mint from the yearly allocated inflation.
+    - `coins`: The amount of coins to burn from the POA admin account.

-    This command will fail if automatic inflation is enabled.

-  **Example:** `manifestd tx manifest stakeholder-payout 777umfx`
+  **Example:** `manifestd tx manifest burn-coins 777umfx,1000othercoin`

 ## Proof of Authority Module